courseraRR/RepData_PeerAssessment1/PA1_template.md

 ## Subsection 4.2: A Strategy for filling The Missing NA's

+We divide this section into parts, the first part an analysis to motivate our approach which is present in the second part

-### Subsectionsection 4.2.1 Distribution of Missing Values
+### Part I: Prelimiary Analyisis of the Distribution of Missing Values

 Before imputing the NA's it is useful to ask how are these "NA's" distributed?